 - Papaya Salad – Papaya goes surprisingly well with cheese.
 Dream up a delicious salad with greens, tomatoes, almonds, feta cheese, and a chili-lime dressing.
 Throw a few papaya seeds on top for a great, crunchy texture.

-- Papaya Boat – Save on washing up and use your Papaya as a bowl for fruit salad.
-You can leave the flesh in place and use the empty seed cavity to throw in chunks of banana, pineapple, and berries with a drizzle of yogurt – or if you’re after a decadent treat, add vanilla ice-cream, sprinkles, and other goodies!
+- Papaya Boat – Save on washing up and use your papaya as a bowl for fruit salad.
+You can carefully slice the flesh in a diced pattern and use the empty seed cavity to throw in chunks of banana, pineapple, and berries with a drizzle of yogurt.

-- Papaya Smoothie – You may be surprised to learn that, unlike some fruits, Papaya is delicious when blended with milk.
-Chop one ripe Papaya into chunks, add ½ cup of milk (whatever variety you prefer), squeeze in some lime juice, and add a few drops of vanilla extract.
-Adding crushed ice or half a banana adds texture.
+- Papaya Smoothie – You may be surprised to learn that, unlike some fruits, papaya is delicious when blended with milk.
+Use 3 cups of ripe Papaya chunks, 1 cup of milk, and a few drops of vanilla extract.
+Adding crushed ice or half a banana will help add texture and thickness.

-- Marinade – the natural compounds in papaya help to tenderize meat, so it makes a fantastic marinade with a citrusy tang.
+- Papaya Marinade – The natural compounds in papaya can help tenderize meat, making it a fantastic marinade when used with lime for a citrusy tang.

-- Salads and Stews – You can think of green Papaya as more of a vegetable – add chunks of it to stews or stir-fries, or experiment by using it to replace squash in your favorite recipes.
+- In Stews And Stir fry – You can think of green papaya as more of a vegetable.
+Add chunks of it to stews or stir-fries.
+Experiment by using it to replace squash in your favorite recipes.